 There were a number of improvements in Truro in the 19th century.
 Truro gained gas light in 1822.
 The Municipal Buildings were erected in 1867.
 Truro gained a volunteer fire brigade in 1868.
 In the late 19th century Truro gained a piped water supply.

-However like all towns in the mid 19th century Truro was overcrowded and insanitary.
+However like all Victorian towns Truro was overcrowded and insanitary.
 There were outbreaks of cholera in 1849 and 1853.